How to Give Respectful and Constructive Code Review Feedback

 Finally, always assume miscommunication over malice during code reviews.

 As we already discussed, in written communication, the receiver of the message must interpret the message with no natural clues, such as body language, facial expression, or tone.
 Several studies show that this can easily go wrong.
 Misinterpretations happen frequently and are, in addition, hard to detect on the sender’s side.
 The best way to limit misunderstandings is to err on the side of caution.

 But whenever code review feedback feels harsh, or you feel attacked or belittled during a pull request, it is good to take a step back.
 Let your amygdala – that’s the part of your brain responsible for the flight or fight mode calm down.
 Then, remember that most of the time, people have good intentions.
 With that mindset, you can start addressing the feedback and also helping your peers to convey their message in a more compassionate way.

 What’s next?
 Read what to focus on when giving code review feedback, how to boost your conflict competence, and about proven code review best practices.

 Finally, hop on my newsletter.
-Bi-weekly, I’m writing a well-research email about software engineering related topics.
-As a thank you, I send you my Code Review e-Book, and you also get access to draft chapters and bonus material of my upcoming Code Review Book.
+Bi-weekly, I write a well-research email about software engineering-related topics.
+As a thank you, I am sending you my Code Review e-Book, and you also get access to draft chapters and bonus material of my upcoming Code Review Book.